OpenEvalProject/evals/manuscripts/elife-69013/v1/manuscript.md

 As we consider the modeling workflow shown in Figure 2, we discuss how FAIR principles can be introduced to this process.
 To illustrate these steps with a concrete example, we use a classical model of activity-dependent synaptic plasticity, the Bienenstock–Cooper–Munro (BCM) rule (Bienenstock et al., 1982), described in detail below.
 Here, plasticity depends on pre- and postsynaptic activity, and leads to long-term depression (LTD) or long-term potentiation (LTP).
 The BCM rule is chosen as an example because it was first modeled phenomenologically and also has been subsequently reproduced using mechanistic models with increasing levels of detail as more data and knowledge have accumulated (Lisman, 1989).
 More recent models of signaling underlying the BCM rule are substantially data driven (Castellani et al., 2005; Hayer and Bhalla, 2005).

-## An example: the BCM rule
+### An example: the BCM rule

 The BCM rule is a synaptic plasticity model (Bienenstock et al., 1982) formulated in the context of the development of orientation selectivity in the visual system.
 It states that as postsynaptic activity increases, there are two domains of plasticity that induce either depression or potentiation.
 This rule has since been used as the basis for considerable theoretical and experimental work on synaptic plasticity, and here it is employed to illustrate approaches for modeling plasticity and to motivate our discussion of modeling workflows and FAIR approaches.

-The original BCM rule describes the rate of change of synaptic weight  asdm(t)dt=ϕ(c(t)) s(t) − ϵ m(t) ,
+The original BCM rule describes the rate of change of synaptic weight  as

+$$
+\frac{dm(t)}{dt}=ϕ(c(t)) s(t) − ϵ m(t) ,
+$$

-where  is the synapse input current, ϵ is the time constant of synaptic decay, and c is the postsynaptic activity. ϕ represents the postsynaptic activation function, formulated asϕ(c)<0forc<ΘMandϕ(c)>0forc>ΘM
+where  is the synapse input current, $ϵ$ is the time constant of synaptic decay, and $c$ is the postsynaptic activity. $ϕ$ represents the postsynaptic activation function, formulated as

+$$
+ϕ(c)<0forc<Θ_{M}andϕ(c)>0forc>Θ_{M}
+$$

-where ΘM is the activity threshold at which the synaptic strengths are modified.
-The BCM rule is phenomenological because ϕ does not map to any biological mechanisms, and the authors showed that this learning rule can account for the formation of orientation selectivity for a wide range of values for ΘM.
-A typical graph of ϕ is depicted in Figure 3A, and similar curves have been obtained experimentally (Kirkwood et al., 1996).
+where $Θ_{M}$ is the activity threshold at which the synaptic strengths are modified.
+The BCM rule is phenomenological because $ϕ$ does not map to any biological mechanisms, and the authors showed that this learning rule can account for the formation of orientation selectivity for a wide range of values for $Θ_{M}$.
+A typical graph of $ϕ$ is depicted in Figure 3A, and similar curves have been obtained experimentally (Kirkwood et al., 1996).

 ![Figure 3.](https://cdn.elifesciences.org/articles/69013/elife-69013-fig3-v1.jpg)

-**Figure 3.:** (A) Original version where the rate of plasticity change, , is a function of the stimulus strength ϕ.
-At the threshold c the sign of synaptic change flips from negative to positive. (ΘMB) Simplified mechanistic (chemical) model based on known pathways that could implement the BCM rule.
+**Figure 3.:** (A) Original version where the rate of plasticity change, $ϕ$, is a function of the stimulus strength $c$.
+At the threshold $Θ_{M}$ the sign of synaptic change flips from negative to positive.
+(B) Simplified mechanistic (chemical) model based on known pathways that could implement the BCM rule.
 The calcium stimulus activates both a kinase, CaMKII, and a phosphatase, CaN.
 These act in an antagonistic manner on the AMPA receptor, leading to its dephosphorylation and removal from the synapse when the calcium concentration, [Ca2+], is moderate, but insertion when [Ca2+] is high.
 The output from the model is p_AMPAR, the phospho-form of AMPAR, which is inserted into the membrane.
 (C) Simulated response of the model in Panel B, measured as phosphorylated receptor p_AMPAR.
-This curve has the same shape as the abstract BCM curve model in Panel A, including a threshold level of [Ca2+] =  at which the synaptic change as measured by AMPA phosphorylation changes sign from negative to positive.
+This curve has the same shape as the abstract BCM curve model in Panel A, including a threshold level of [Ca2+] = $Θ_{M}$ at which the synaptic change as measured by AMPA phosphorylation changes sign from negative to positive.
 The basal fraction of p_AMPAR is 0.4.
-Model from accession 96 on DOQCS (see ΘMTable 1, Row 15).
+Model from accession 96 on DOQCS (see Table 1, Row 15).

 This model was published in a widely read society journal and predates today’s FAIR principles.
 The article included simulations of the model equations, but, lacking today’s open-source, code-sharing infrastructure, readers were left to their own skills to replicate these implementations.
 Like many abstract models, the BCM model is a mostly qualitative representation of concepts derived from a substantial amount of data, including many features of synaptic plasticity, network-level data for orientation selectivity, and data for the degradation of orientation selectivity in the case of monocular deprivation and similar experiments.
 The publication includes simulations of several such cases, showing a qualitative match to data but does not explain how parameters were derived.
 In summary, due to the minimal, abstract nature of the model, the BCM study is not difficult to reproduce; however, there is no reference implementation available for simulations, and the parameters for several simulations are not available.
 Thus, the published simulations and parameters are not consistent with today’s FAIR principles.

 Moving forward a few decades, one finds mechanistic, mass-action models of synaptic signaling and the BCM rule, where the relevance of FAIR and data-driven approaches becomes more apparent.
 First, the quantities under consideration (input activity and synaptic strength) correspond directly to synaptic molecules.
-Experimental data tell us that intracellular calcium concentration is a good proxy for postsynaptic activity, c, and that the phosphorylation state of the AMPA receptor is one of the proxies for synaptic efficacy, m.
+Experimental data tell us that intracellular calcium concentration is a good proxy for postsynaptic activity, $c$, and that the phosphorylation state of the AMPA receptor is one of the proxies for synaptic efficacy, $m$.
 Filling in the reaction diagram, one obtains a simplified reaction network of the form shown in Figure 3B.
 Remarkably, the properties of these molecules result in a response that resembles the BCM curve.
 The phosphatase calcineurin (CaN) has a high affinity for calcium bound calmodulin, and also can partly become activated directly by calcium (Creamer, 2020).
-Hence, it is activated at moderate calcium and triggers an initial decrease in phosphorylated AMPAR and LTD (ϕ(c)<0 from the BCM formulation).
-Calcium/calmodulin-dependent protein kinase II (CaMKII) has a weaker affinity for calcium bound calmodulin, but is present in overwhelming amounts, so its activation surpasses CaN at high calcium concentrations, thus implementing ϕ(c)>0 for c>ΘM, and leading to increase in phosphorylated AMPAR and thus LTP.
+Hence, it is activated at moderate calcium and triggers an initial decrease in phosphorylated AMPAR and LTD ($ϕ(c)<0$ from the BCM formulation).
+Calcium/calmodulin-dependent protein kinase II (CaMKII) has a weaker affinity for calcium bound calmodulin, but is present in overwhelming amounts, so its activation surpasses CaN at high calcium concentrations, thus implementing $ϕ(c)>0$ for $c>Θ_{M}$, and leading to increase in phosphorylated AMPAR and thus LTP.
 The resulting curve from this mechanistic but simplified model matches the BCM curve (Figure 3C).
 More detailed mechanistic versions of the BCM model have been implemented using known synaptic chemistry in considerably greater detail (Lisman, 1989; Hayer and Bhalla, 2005).

 How FAIR and data driven are these more recent models?
 The Lisman, 2017 is not consistent with our current definition of FAIR: it provides full disclosure of equations and rate constants, but reuse requires reimplementation.
 The more recent model (Hayer and Bhalla, 2005) exists in at least two open-access databases, the Database of Quantitative Cellular Signaling, DOQCS (Sivakumaran et al., 2003), and BioModels (Li et al., 2010), hence is findable and accessible.
 It has been converted to the standardized SBML model description format, promoting interoperability and reusability.
 The DOQCS version has citations and calculations for the derivation of some of the parameters, and the BioModels version maintains the provenance, referencing the DOQCS entry from which it was derived.